karrot-dev/foodsaving.today/user/pages/01.blog/2018/08/03/oestersund/post.en.md

 - making FSosd a “förening” (official initiative, association) ??
 Pros and Cons?
 - getting more people on board to share the responsibilities
 - having regular meetings?

+_This article was first published as a forum post on the foodsaving worldwide community forums.
+The thread includes more statements from Teddy as well as other people and you can find it [here](https://community.foodsaving.world/t/foodsharing-oestersund-se-half-a-year-already/83).